 The FDA-approved Sarepta’s gene therapy treatment, ELEVIDYS, is for children and adults with Duchenne muscular dystrophy.
 Before the patient's ELEVIDYS infusion, there are three steps to complete.

-First, he must have documentation that proves he is an appropriate candidate for the treatment.
+First, the patient must have documentation that proves they are an appropriate candidate for the treatment.
 Next, the treatment must be approved by the patient’s insurance company.
-Finally, he will start taking a high-dose steroid to prepare for the infusion.
+Finally, the patient will start taking a high-dose steroid to prepare for the infusion.

 Medical Eligibility for ELEVIDYS